In recent years a variety of toothbrush subscription options have become available.

 Bruush follows in the footsteps of Quip and Burst, with a very similar package offering.

 The toothbrush itself provides a good clean, which is of course important.
+It is a sonic action toothbrush like Sonicare and Burst.

 The built-in rechargeable battery lasts 4 weeks before charges and there is a travel case included to protect the handle and heads should you be on the go.